Published Survey

 Courses taken for P (Pass), CR (Credit), or SD (Satisfactory-Disruption) through the Spring of 2021 may be used to satisfy all other prerequisite requirements because of the COVID-19 pandemic.

-All prerequisite courses can be taken online, however, we recommend that science coursework be taken in an in-person format, if available.
 All prerequisite courses must be completed with a grade of C- or better.

 If you earn AP/IB credit for a specific course through your college/university, the UW-Madison PharmD program will give you credit for this course (regardless of the score received).
 If you completed prerequisite coursework at UW–Madison, AP and IB test credits will be granted according to the UW‒Madison Credit by Exam policies.